ucdavis/FairMLCourse/Only2MainIdeasInStat.md

-# The Two Main Ideas in Statistical Inference
+# The Two Central Ideas in Statistical Inference

 [Prof. Norm Matloff](http://heather.cs.ucdavis.edu/matloff.html )

 Contrary to the impression many students in high school AP Statistics courses may have, statistics is a very rich. intellectually stimulating field.
-Yet, in a sense it boils down to just two concepts, bias and variance (bias here is not what you think!).
+Yet, in a sense the core issues boil down to just two concepts, bias and variance

+(**Note:  bias here is not what you may be thinking!**).

+Appreciation of these ideas is important for any course, but especially for statistics/data science courses serving as "general education."
+Statistics is important to one's status as an informed consumer/citizen, and the"graduate" of such a course should be equipped to recognize these two central ideas whenever he/she views data.

 ## Intended audience

-Students of statistics, at all levels.W
+Students of statistics, at all levels, and their instructors.

 ## Bias